BMW E90 M3 vs E39 M5: Acceleration, Handling, Tuning & Reliability

 BMW E90 M3 vs E39 M5: Tuning

 When it comes to tuning and modding, both the BMW E90 M3 and the E39 M5 can be tuned similarly.
-Both the S65 and the S62 are well-receptive to mods such as an exhaust system, a tune, and an intake upgrade.
+Both the S65 and the S62 are well-receptive to mods such as an upgraded exhaust, a tune, and an intake upgrade.
 The S65 can see gains of ~40 whp while the S62 can gain around ~30 whp with these mods alone.
 Apart from the slight power gain, you’ll hear more intake and exhaust noise.

 For big power gains on the S65 or the S62, you’ll need a forced induction upgrade